a-ads/blog/content/blog/crypto-to-fiat-guide.md

 **1. Initiating the Deposit**

-To begin, log in to your A-ADS account and select "Deposit funds."\
+To begin, log in to your AADS account and select "Deposit funds."\
 💡Let’s say we’d like to deposit BTC

 ![Initiating the Deposit](/blog/assets/screenshot_1.png "Initiating the Deposit")